Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

 \subsubsection{Agent Roles}

-~ In a multi-agent system, each agent is typically assigned a specialized role designed to address specific tasks.
-This role assignment forms the foundation of the system, directly influencing task decomposition and agent coordination.
+~ In agent systems, role-playing strategy is commonly used to embed expert personas into the prompts of agents and elicit the relevant professional knowledge.
 Specifically, role assignment mainly delineates duties, available actions, attributes, and constraints of roles.
-It makes agents as experts of corresponding tasks.
-Figure~\ref{fig:role-tree} summarizes common agent roles in existing multi-agent systems for SE.
+It enables agents to specialize in their corresponding tasks. \junwei{ Theoretically, both single-agent and multi-agent systems can employ role-playing strategies.
+However, according to statistics, among the total of 50 single-agent works we have collected, only 12 works have utilized a role-playing prompt~\cite{CodeAct, EV, ChatRepair, LDB, AUTOFL, MuTAP, CoverUp, FlakyDoctor, IRIS, yang2024swe, ma2024specgen, Chattester}, which are expressed in a simple task-centered manner (\ie{} “You are a/an [TASK] expert/assistant/professional”).
+Besides, the roles used by these 12 single-agent works are covered by the roles in multi-agent works.
+Therefore, the roles discussed in this section can encompass all role types of current LLM-based agents in the SE field, whether single-agent or multi-agent. } Figure~\ref{fig:role-tree} summarizes common agent roles in existing LLM-based agent systems for SE.

-\headt{A: Manager Roles.} Managerial roles, such as CEO, CTO, commander, and controller, serve as the leaders of a multi-agent team.
+\headt{Manager Roles.} Manager roles (such as CEO, commander, and controller), serve as the leaders of multi-agent teams.
 These roles are responsible for making decisions, planning, task decomposition and assignment, and overseeing team coordination.

-\headfi{A.1: Roles for Task Decomposition.} To enhance the overall system performance, managers break down a project into manageable sub-tasks and draw up a guiding plan for developers or testers to execute~\cite{CodePori, AXNav, MAGIS, AgileCoder, RCAgent, MapCoder, DroidAgent, IterativeExperienceRefinement}.
-They analyze problem statements, facilitate discussions on issues among various agent roles~\cite{lcg}, review design documents submitted by designers~\cite{MetaGPT}, and incorporate related information gathered by assistants.
+Task Decomposition.
+To enhance the overall system performance, managers break down a project into manageable sub-tasks and draw up a guiding plan for developers, testers, or repairers to execute~\cite{CodePori, AXNav, MAGIS, AgileCoder, RCAgent, MapCoder, DroidAgent, IterativeExperienceRefinement, CodeR, rasheed}.
+They analyze problem statements, facilitate discussions on issues among various agent roles~\cite{lcg}, review design documents submitted by designers~\cite{MetaGPT}, summarize the global repository information~\cite{RepoUnderstander}, and incorporate related information gathered by assistants.
 Subsequently, they produce a specific task list or implementation blueprint, which may be presented in either natural language or as a structured workflow~\cite{low-code-llm}.

-\headfi{A.2: Roles for Decision Making.} This role is designed for orchestrating collaboration within a team and providing further guidance for task execution.
-For example, CEO and CTO in CodeAgent~\cite{tang2024codeagent} communicate with staff and make high-level decisions.
-Similarly, the instructor in the agent~\cite{Co-Learning} and the AI user within the CAMEL system~\cite{li2023camel} issue directions to working agents.
+Decision Making.
+Another task of managers is to orchestrate team collaboration and provide further guidance for task execution.
+For example, the CEO and CTO in CodeAgent~\cite{tang2024codeagent} communicate with staff and make high-level decisions.
+Similarly, the instructor in Co-Learning~\cite{Co-Learning} and the AI user within the CAMEL system~\cite{li2023camel} provide instructions to working agents.